koordinates/xstate-tree/README.md

 `singleSlot` accepts the name of the slot as the first argument and returns an object with a method `getId()` that returns the id of the slot.
 `multiSlot` accepts the name of the slot and returns an object with a method `getId(id: string)` that returns the id of the slot

 You should always use the `getId` methods when invoking/spawning something into a slot.
 Each slot the machine has must be represented by a call to `singleSlot` or `multiSlot` and stored into an array of slots.
-These slots must be passed to the `buildView` and `buildXStateTreeMachine` functions.
+These slots must be passed to the `createXStateTreeMachine` function.

 ### Inter-machine communication